ShahSheel/Raspberry-Pi-Project/README.md

-# Who stole my food!?
+# Who stole my food?

 Being a student, living in halls - you will always find that one person who steals from you :( .
 This proect was created just to catch that sneaky person.